 I have studied linguistics (and literature) way before I even dreamt to become a Freemason.
-My favourite linguistic disciplines – branches, if you wish – beside comparative linguistics, were etymology and onomastics, i.e. the study of the origins of the words and the history of the development of names.
+My favourite linguistic disciplines – branches, if you will – beside comparative linguistics, were etymology and onomastics, i.e. the study of the origins of the words and the history of the development of names.
 Even today I am fascinated by names and words.
 Any word if there is some historical background that I can read about.

 Also, when I was in my first year of the university, I did my very first job of translation: I had to translate an article of the famous Soviet-Russian film director Sergei Eisenstein (Сергей Михайлович Эйзенштейн).
 I can’t remember the topic of it, only one thing that stayed with me: how he explained that he learned from a French poet to love to read (monolingual) dictionaries.
 Not those bilingual Australian-Belgian dictionaries but the books that list the words of a language (typically in alphabetical order) and give their meaning.
 Beyond the concise description of the meaning, the good ones also provide a wide array of information regarding the pronunciation, origin of the word, history and usage.
 Even today I am able to sit with a dictionary and read it as a “novel” for hours…